Alcohol and Drug Use

 • Don't use alcohol or drugs if you're pregnant or trying to get pregnant.
 These substances can increase your baby's chance of being born with a birth defect or fetal alcohol spectrum disorder.

-• Don't mix alcohol with illegal drugs or other harmful substances.
+• Don't mix alcohol with drugs or other harmful substances.

 • Don't use alcohol or drugs to try to make yourself feel better.
 Using alcohol or drugs may make your problems worse and may cause you to do things that you normally wouldn't do, like hurt yourself or others.